Super-Protocol/py_competition/README.md

 ▪️  **result/request match**

-▪️  **variety of request languages (English, Hindi, Spanish, Chinese, etc)**
+▪️  **Variety of output styles.
+4 output pictures should be in 4 different styles (Anime, Van Gogh, Sketch and any other you choose)**

 ▪️  **style variety**

 ▪️  see more criteria in **Evaluation and Decision-Making Process for Competition Results section**

-✅ Announce the release on the Super Protocol Disord server and make the following tweet:
+✅ Announce the release on the Super Protocol Discord server and make the following tweet:

 ⚡️ Web3 is coming.
 Just deployed my own text-2-image AI solution in a fully decentralized and confidential mode thanks to @super__protocol.